 Undergraduate Standard Admissions Procedures

-Gallaudet University invites deaf, hard of hearing, and hearing students from diverse backgrounds to apply to its undergraduate education program.
-Deaf and hard of hearing applicants who have no knowledge of sign language are welcome to apply.
-Hearing applicants should be proficient in American Sign Language when applying.
+Deaf, hard of hearing, or hearing students are welcome to apply for admission to the baccalaureate program at Gallaudet University.
+Deaf and hard of hearing applicants who have no knowledge of sign language are strongly encouraged to apply.
+Hearing applicants should be proficient in American Sign Language at the time of application.

-Gallaudet, located in the nation's capital, offers students access to visual language in an academically stimulating environment and provides opportunities to actively participate as a leader, team member, and/or athlete among peers.
-Gallaudet capitalizes on its liberal arts education to provide resources and opportunities for students to prepare for advanced studies and achieve professional career success on and off campus.
-The University offers relevant majors/programs that meet the demands of the employment market; provides challenging and competitive internship opportunities; and maintains an extensive career center focused on lifelong support for our students and graduates.
-Student graduates leave the University as well-rounded global citizens of the 21st century.
+Gallaudet, located in the nation's capital, is a bilingual, diverse, multicultural institution of higher education that ensures the intellectual and professional advancement of deaf and hard of hearing individuals through American Sign Language and English.
+Gallaudet capitalizes on its undergraduate liberal education program to provide resources and opportunities for students to prepare for advanced studies and achieve professional career success on and off campus.
+The university offers relevant majors/programs that meet the demands of the employment market; provides challenging and competitive internship opportunities; and maintains an extensive career center focused on lifelong support for our students and graduates.
+Student graduates leave the university as well-rounded global citizens of the 21st century.

-When applying for admission, applicants should review this section of the catalog in order to become familiar with the university admissions procedures, student classifications, post-acceptance information, and programs.
+When applying for admission, applicants should review this section of the catalog in order to become familiar with undergraduate admissions procedures, student classifications, post-acceptance information, and programs.